15 Property Investment Tips: Lessons Learnt from Experts (2025)

 - How to minimise Inheritance Tax (IHT).

-Tip 12: Always Aim to Add Value
+Tip 12: Aim to Add Value

 - Buying a property which requires renovation.

-- Adding an extension or extensions.
+- Adding an extension.

 Tip 13: Diversify Your Portfolio

-The main advantage of diversifying your property investment portfolio is that if one type of property investment performs poorly (or fails) then there is a good chance that others in your portfolio will succeed.
-So, overall, you will still make a profit.
-Diversification might also be called hedging your bets.
+The main advantage of diversifying your property investment portfolio is that if one type of property investment performs poorly, if you have others in your portfolio, these can succeed and provide a balance.

 - Work in buy-to-lets, buy-to-sells, flipping houses and developments.

 - Buy different types of property, eg. residential and commercial, terrace houses, semi-detached houses and flats.
+All provide different outcomes.

-Tip 14: Regularly Reassess your Property Investment Strategy
+Tip 14: Regularly Reassess your Strategy

 Monitor your portfolio and your projects regularly – at least annually and ideally more often.
 Decide whether to buy, sell or stick, ie. buy a new property, sell some properties or hold them for now.

-Tip 15: Beware of the Risks of Property Investment
+Tip 15: Beware of the Risks

 - Possible legal problems with your property.